Operation Market Garden: Optimistic planning

+Historian Antony Beevor said in 2021 that "Market Garden was a very bad plan, right from the start."

 Among the controversial aspects of the plan was the necessity that all the main bridges be taken.
 The terrain was also ill-suited for the mission of XXX Corps.
 Brereton had ordered that the bridges along XXX Corps' route should be captured with "thunderclap surprise".
-It is therefore surprising in retrospect that the plans placed so little emphasis on capturing the important bridges immediately with forces dropped directly on them.
-In the case of Veghel and Grave where this was done, the bridges were captured with only a few shots being fired.

 The decision to drop the 82nd Airborne on the Groesbeek Heights, several kilometres from the Nijmegen Bridge, has been questioned because it resulted in a long delay in its capture.
 Browning and Gavin considered holding a defensive blocking position on the ridge a prerequisite for holding the highway corridor.
 Gavin generally favoured accepting the higher initial casualties involved in dropping as close to objectives as possible in the belief that distant drop zones would result in lower chances of success.
 With the 82nd responsible for holding the centre of the salient, he and Browning decided the ridge must take priority.
 Combined with the 1st Airborne Division's delays within Arnhem, which left the Arnhem bridge open to traffic until 20:00, the Germans were given vital hours to create a defence on the Nijmegen bridge.

 At Arnhem, the RAF planners selected the drop zones, refusing to drop near the town on the north side of the target bridge because of flak at Deelen.
 Another suitable drop zone just to the south of the bridge was rejected because it was thought to be too marshy for landing gliders containing the force's heavy equipment.
 However, that same drop zone was selected for the 1st Polish Brigade in the third lift, which suggests they were well aware of its suitability.
-Urquhart made his objections to the RAF planners, who were unmoved, even when he informed them that the troops and glider pilots were willing to take whatever risks landing closer to the objectives entailed.
+Urquhart allegedly made his objections to the RAF planners, who were unmoved, even when he informed them that the troops and glider pilots were willing to take whatever risks landing closer to the objectives entailed.
 Urquhart made the best of the RAF planners' decision and thus the three main landing and drop zones were 8–10 km from the bridge, with the fourth being 13 km away.

+However, in his memoir Urquhart did not claim to have confronted the RAF planners.
+He just wrote that he "should have liked to put in troops on both sides of the river and as close as possible to the main bridge" and then described the airmen's reasons why that was unacceptable.
+Sebastian Ritchie could not find evidence of a confrontation in the official records.
+In 1952 Urquhart told the Cabinet Office historian, "The RAF, I think, quite rightly were not prepared to fly into this defended zone."